metabrainz/bookbrainz-user-guide/docs/style/entities/author.md

           Example: [Taylor Engel](https://bookbrainz.org/author/9b76929e-9967-49ed-a838-e1e23464f00f) is a prolific Japanese to English translator
         * **was previously attributed to**
-          (links an author to a work they've previously been attributed to writing) This is used for mostly historical works, where new research finds that so and such author was not actually the one who wrote it (add [example])
+          (links an author to a work they've previously been attributed to writing) This is used for mostly historical works, where new research finds that so and such author was not actually the one who wrote it
+           Example:
     * **worked on**
         (links an Author to a work they have worked on in some miscellaneous way)
         * **adapted**